rust-project-primer/book/src/ecosystem/errors.md

 ```

 When you do this, `Result<String>` will resolve to `Result<String, MyError>`.
-However, you can still write `Result<String, OtherError>` to get a specific.
+However, you can still write `Result<String, OtherError>` to use a specific
-Your custom error type is only used as the default when you don't specify any
+error type.
+Your custom error type is only used as the default when you don't
-other type.
+specify any other type.

 ### The `Error` trait

 In general, all error types in Rust implement the [`Error`][error] trait.
 This
-trait allows for getting a simple textual description of an error, information
+trait allows for getting a simple textual description of an error and
-about the source of the error.
+information about the source of the error.

 If you create custom error types, you should implement this trait on them.
 There
 are some common libraries that help with doing this.